-A new rate called the "de minimis rate" is seen as somewhat of a blessing to smaller cities under 30,000, such as ours.
+An exception to the mandatory election to establish a rate higher than the voter-approved tax rate is a new route called the "de minimis rate," which is somewhat of a blessing to smaller cities under 30,000, such as ours.
 It provides some relief to the 3.5% voter-approved tax rate.
 The de minimis rate is defined as the sum of: